ganeshutah/Jove/For_CS3100_Fall2020/README.md

   Thesis by also obtaining a taste of Lambda Calculus, aided by a Jove notebook that helps you read Chapter 18 selectively.
    - 23:11/10
-     - Run the notebook within 20_Mapping_Redn/
+     - Run the notebook within 20_Mapping_Redn/ and also do the practice problems within 20_Mapping_Redn/
+       - This will give you practice with basic computability notions
-       - This will expose you to Lambda Calculus
+       - This will also expose you to Lambda Calculus
      - Quiz-11 given; due 11/13 11:59pm, covers L23,24
      - Asg-10 given; due 11/20/20 11:59pm, covers L23,24
        (Post Correspondence, Mapping Reductions)